SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/avoidingreason/readme.md

         \ }}}{{{ body }}}"
 ~~~~~~~~

-I basically add every variable except the modifier (since I want to get rid of the annotations), and add the `SKIPTHIS` text into the template.
+I basically add every variable except the modifier (since I want to get rid of the annotations) and add the `SKIPTHIS` text into the template.

-This makes it easy to revert the changes during a demo, because it is isolated to this demo class, and has the side-effect of highlighting the code we are working on in the demo.

-One weakness with this, is that by removing the modifiers, I removed any other annotations as well.
+This fix has the weakness that by removing the modifiers, I remove any other annotations as well.

 ## Add another Action

-I can add another action, to give me a choice when the `alt+enter` is used to display quick fix.
+I can add another named fix, to give me a choice when the `alt+enter` is used to display the QuickFix.

 ~~~~~~~~
 availableFixes: